-- 1. For people interested in the details, a technical report downloadable through an easily used website. - For a large audience of general interest, one or more short articles in professional or popular periodicals, with references to the website. - 3.
-For professional colleagues and academics, a longer article in a professional journal. - 4.
-For a small but influential group of professional colleagues, at least one presentation at a professional conference.
+- For people interested in the details, a technical report downloadable through an easily used web site - For a large audience of general interest, one or more short articles in professional or popular periodicals, with references to the web site - For professional colleagues and academics, a longer article in a professional journal - For a small but influential group of professional colleagues, at least one presentation at a professional conference

-Additionally, it is helpful to send copies of articles to people who are interested in the topic you are investigating.
-This not only communicates your ideas, but also allows you to solicit advice as to how to communicate your ideas to others.
+In addition, it is helpful to send copies of articles to people who are interested in the topic you are investigating.
+This not only communicates your ideas but also allows you to solicit advice as to how to communicate your ideas to others.